• Art magazine

 Sustainable networks and new perspectives

-Thinking further together
+Thinking ahead together

 Platforms like Top Offer can help make these connections visible and foster creative partnerships that extend far beyond individual projects.

 Owner and Managing Director of Kunstplaza.
-Journalist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
+Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.

 Joachim Rodriguez y Romero

 Owner and Managing Director of Kunstplaza.
 Journalist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
-Successful completion of a degree in web design (2008).
-Further development of creativity techniques through courses in free drawing, expressive painting, and theater/acting.
+Successful completion of a degree in web design as part of a university study (2008).
+Further development of creativity techniques through courses in free drawing, expressive painting, and theatre/acting.
 Profound knowledge of the art market through years of journalistic research and numerous collaborations with actors/institutions from art and culture.

 www. kunstplaza .de/